-- ⇒ Identify a few trusted advisors who will be able to provide you with honest perspectives, advice and support.
-Make sure you choose people who will tell you what you need to hear, not just what you want to hear.6 - ⇒ Find quick wins.
+- Build an ambitious but achievable agenda that will have a lasting impact and prepare to advance it over the long haul.
+Consider the administration's and your department's strategic and operational priorities, and the performance insights needed to measure progress.
+This will help move the needle in the areas in which you want to make a difference. - " Identify a few trusted advisors who will be able to provide you with honest perspectives, advice and support.
+Make sure you choose people who will tell you what you need to hear, not just what you want to hear.6 - " Find quick wins.
 Your department will have been working on projects and programs that are near completion or at a critical implementation stage.
-These may include agency and cross-agency priority goals focused on areas where the department, and federal government, is driving transformation and change.
+These may include agency and cross-agency priority goals focused on areas where the department and the federal government are driving transformation and change.
 Help get these initiatives over the finish line.
-This will create momentum and build support among your stakeholders and staff. - ⇒ Speak with subject matter experts, leaders and influencers.
-They will have deep institutional knowledge of your department's administrative structure and how they might impact the decisions you will make. - ⇒ Establish a regular rhythm of engagement with your deputy secretary, chief of staff, front office staff and department heads (or acting designees).
-Seek insights from career officials acting in critical positions, about how they support the department and your priorities as secretary, and to discuss critical issues your political team must address: - The department's top mission-focused programs and priorities, and implementation risks. - Your plans for filling vacant political positions. - Inspector general and Government Accountability Office findings, including items on GAO's high-risk list. - Your participation in Cabinet and policy council meetings. - Interaction with Office of Management and Budget leadership, especially in relation to budget, regulations and other executive actions.

-⇒ Schedule briefings on the status of pressing technology, HR, acquisition, performance, and finance and budget issues.
-For example:
+This will create momentum and build support among your stakeholders and staff. - " Speak with subject matter experts, leaders and influencers.
+They will have deep institutional knowledge of your department's administrative structure and how it might impact the decisions you will make. - " Establish a regular rhythm of engagement with your deputy secretary, chief of staff, front office staff and department heads (or acting designees).
+In addition, seek insights from career officials acting in critical positions, about how they can support the department and your priorities as secretary.
+Discuss with them the critical issues your political team must address: - The department's top mission-focused programs and priorities, and implementation risks. - Your plans for filling vacant political positions. - Inspector general and Government Accountability Office findings, including items on GAO's High-Risk List. - Your participation in Cabinet and policy council meetings. - Interaction with Office of Management and Budget leadership, especially in relation to budget, regulations and other executive actions. - " Schedule briefings on the status of pressing technology, HR, acquisition, performance, finance and budget issues.
+For example: - Your chief information, technology and information security officers should brief you on IT and cybersecurity key risks, usage of government IT systems in accordance with the law and established policy, and opportunities to drive change.